Metadata

 Next, we build our two scenes.
 Each scene contains one of the sceneparts created in the previous step, corresponding to the rock glacier in 2020 and 2021.
 The build_scene

 function allows us to do so.
-Click on the plus sign to the left of the cell if you need help.
+Expand the deactivated code cell below if you need help.

 scenes = [scene_writer.build_scene(),